 What is IV therapy used for?

-4 out of 5 U.S. hospital patients receive an IV, making it one of the most commonly used treatments.
+Four out of five U.S. hospital patients receive an IV, making it one of the most commonly used treatments.
 It can be effective for a number of conditions including:

 - Pain management

 Eighty percent (80%) of admitted U.S. hospital patients receive an IV, yet the current failure rate is 50%.
 Although it is considered a routine procedure, like any medical procedure there are risks involved.
 Patients should talk to their medical team to make sure they are being monitored for possible complications like infiltration, phlebitis and infection.

 One out of every four Americans has a fear of needles and everyone’s tolerance to pain is different, but most patients barely feel the placement of a standard IV.
 Some healthcare providers will pre-treat the skin with a very cold spray to numb the area and minimize discomfort.